Perfect even modules and the even filtration: Introduction

 is an equivalence of filtered spectra after completion. \end{theorem} Note that the even filtration considered in this paper is always exhaustive in the sense that $\varinjlim \fil^{*}_{ev}(R) \simeq R$, but it is not always complete.
 Thus, even in cases where the two filtrations agree up to completion, $\fil^{*}_{ev}(R)$ can be considered as a naturally occuring ``decompletion'' of the Hahn-Raksit-Wilson filtration.

 The comparison of \cref{theorem:introduction_fef_descent} covers most of examples considered in \cite{hahn2022motivic}.
 In particular, it applies to $S^{0}, \mathrm{HH}(R/k), \THH(R)$ and $\THH(R)^{\wedge}_{p}$, where by results of Hahn-Raksit-Wilson one recovers, respectively, the Adams-Novikov filtration, the Hochschild-Kostant-Rosenberg filtration, the Bhatt-Lurie filtration and the filtration of Bhatt-Morrow-Scholze.

-However, we warn the reader that it does not apply to the the motivic filtrations on $\TC, \TC^{-}$ and $\TP$, as here an appropriate definition of the $\mathbf{E}_{\infty}$-even filtration requires one to take the $S^{1}$-action into account.
-We believe that a suitable $S^{1}$-equivariant variant of \cref{definition:introduction_even_filtration} would recover these remaining motivic filtrations, but we do not consider this problem here.
+However, we warn the reader that \cref{theorem:introduction_fef_descent} does not apply to the the motivic filtrations on $\TC^{-}, \TP$ and $\TC$, as here an appropriate definition of the $\mathbf{E}_{\infty}$-even filtration requires one to take the circle action and the cyclotomic structure into account.
+In upcoming joint work with Raksit \cite{motivic_cohomology_of_e2_rings}, we show how to recover the filtrations on $\TC^{-}$ and $\TP$ using a spherical lift of the filtered circle of \cite{raksit2020hochschild}, but we do not touch on this subject in the current work.

 The even filtration and the $\mathbf{E}_{\infty}$-even filtration do not agree in general.
 In \cref{example:roberts_example_of_even_and_einfty_even_being_different}, due to Robert Burklund, we give an instructive instance of this phenomena for a connective $\mathbf{E}_{\infty}$-ring.
 However, one could argue that when they disagree, it is the even filtration of \cref{definition:introduction_even_filtration} which gives more reasonable answers: in Burklund's example, we are able to determine the structure of the even filtration completely, but the nature of the $\mathbf{E}_{\infty}$-even filtration seems somewhat difficult.